hdsr-mid/peilbesluit_to_wis/README.md

 has >=1 rows in the .csv, and each row has a start- and enddate and peilmarges.
 Thus, these peilmarges can vary over time (see 'Validation assumptions' below).

+### Development
+This codebase is a mesh and contains a lot of complexity that would have not been there if I used more deps.
+Why?
+At the start of the project, we (Roger, Job and I) decided this code would run in FEWS itself.
+Therefore, I used as little deps.
+For example, I used python built-in 'csv' instead of deb 'pandas'.
+However, at the end of this project, we decided to run this code outside FEWS.
+I managed to replace most of the 'csv-instead-of-pandas' complexity, but a lot of the original code structure still exists.

 ### Workflow

 ##### Things to do on beforehand: